The BioFiles - Bill Hubick

 Running on water

-[edit]Smaller brown basilisks can run about 10–20 m (33–66 ft) on the water without sinking.
-Young brown basilisks can usually run farther than older ones.
+Smaller brown basilisks can run about 10–20 m (33–66 ft) on the water without sinking.
+Young brown basilisks can usually run further than older ones.
 If the animal faces danger, it starts to run very fast on the surface of a river or a lake.
-Then the flaps on its hind feet are opened and thus more surface area is provided for it to run on water.[citation needed]
+The flaps on its hind feet are then opened and thus more surface area is provided for it to run on water.[citation needed]

 Behavior